Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 In combat, there are a number of conditions that a character can suffer from.
 These conditions make the character more vulnerable to attacks and reduce their capability to fight.

+### Prone

+While a character is knocked Prone, attacks against them have +1 advantage.
+A character that is Prone cannot take any movement, actions, or reactions.
+The Prone conditions ends after the character uses a Bonus Action to get back up.

+### Stunned

+While a character is Stunned, attacks against them have +2 advantage.
+A character that is Stunned cannot take a Main Action.

 ### Bloodied

 When a character is reduced to half their health points, they are Bloodied.
 This condition has no effect, but can be used to convey an enemy's state during combat.

-### Stunned

-While a character is Stunned, attacks against them have +1 advantage.
-A character that is Stunned cannot take any movement, actions, or reactions.

-### Prone

-While a character is knocked Prone, attacks against them have +2 advantage.
-A character that is Prone cannot take any movement, actions, or reactions.
-The Prone conditions ends after the character uses a Bonus Action to get back up.

 ### Incapacitated